-Juan Thompson (Stories I Tell Myself) and Tim Denevi (Freak Kingdom) with me (Keep This Quiet! memoir series) were together at George Mason University for the “Fall for the Books” fest October 11.
-Missing but with us on Skype was Bill McKeen (Outlaw Journalist).
-The panel went an hour and a half on “Writing about Hunter S. Thompson.”
-What a memorable blast – “on-stage” and off.
-We had such fun hanging together and also sharing time, talking about our very different writing experiences – Juan being Hunter’s son (writing about his childhood memories of his father and beyond), Tim writing a researched political book, showing Hunter’s great relevance today), Bill talking about his memories of Hunter in person and his in-depth research, plus giving us inside information on down-to-the-wire surprises as the book was about to come out.
+Juan Thompson (Stories I Tell Myself) and Tim Denevi (Freak Kingdom) with me (Keep This Quiet! memoir series) at George Mason University for the “Fall for the Books” fest October 11.
+With us via Skype was Bill McKeen (Outlaw Journalist).
+For an hour and a half, we gave views on “Writing about Hunter S. Thompson.”
+What a memorable blast – on-stage” and off.
+We had such fun hanging together and also sharing time, talking about our very different writing experiences – Juan being Hunter’s son (focused on his childhood memories of his father and beyond), Tim writing a researched political book (showing Hunter’s great relevance today), Bill on his memories of Hunter in person plus in-depth research; also, inside information on down-to-the-wire surprises as his book was about to come out.

 And myself talking on the challenges of getting out my side of the story.
 A totally amazing time.
 Amazing that we all get along so wonderfully.
 I felt among real friends.
 In fact, it was easy to get used to spending a lot of the day with these two – and their high attention, high energy roving conversation and also sensitivity.
 I’m already missing our conversations.
 And Bill McKeen spoke in a very immediate, very personal way, as if he were in the room.